Aquafina-water-bottle/jp-mining-note/wiki/Usage.md

-# Options
+# (Javascript) Options
-There are many options that can be set within the options javascript file.
+There are many options that can be set within the (javascript) options file.
 To edit this, navigate to your deck's [media folder](https://docs.ankiweb.net/files.html#file-locations), and open the `_jpmn-options.js` file as a text file.
 The contents of the file should look something like the following: